 The party last night was a blast and you don't regret a minute of it.
-This morning is a different story, and now you're tired, cranky, nauseous, and absolutely miserable.
+This morning is a different story.
+Now you're tired, cranky, nauseous, and absolutely miserable.
 You're hungover.

 No matter who you are or how much alcohol you drank, the symptoms of a hangover are pretty universal.
-While there are ways that you can prevent a hangover, that doesn't do you much good right now.
-Instead, let's look at the common experiences that come with having a little too much to drink.
+While there are ways that you can prevent a hangover, that doesn't do you much good at the moment.

 Stage 1: Where Am I and What Happened?

 Maybe you remembered to set your alarm and maybe you didn't.
-None the less, those first few moments of being awake bring a few questions.
-You'll groggily look around the room and figure out if you're in your own bed or barely made it to the sofa.
+Either way, those first few moments of being awake bring a few questions.
+You'll groggily look around the room and figure out if you're in bed or barely made it to the sofa.
 Then, you'll try to piece together the last few hours of the night before.

-Hopefully, it's pretty easy for you and you can remember the cab ride home or your designated driver dragging you inside.
-If you need a little help, you'll probably turn to your phone and check call logs and messages to see if you said or did anything that wasn't cool.
-A quick stop by your favorite social media platforms may not be a bad idea, either.
+Hopefully, it's pretty easy and you can remember the cab ride home or your designated driver dragging you inside.
+If you need a little help, turn to your phone and check call logs, messages, and photos to see if you said or did anything that wasn't cool.
+A quick stop by your favorite social media platforms may not be a bad idea, too.

 With luck, you can shake off the dreariness, head to the kitchen for water, and rethink your decisions for next time.
-The hangover can be a powerful deterrent for future parties, just as long as you remember to remember how you felt in this round.
+The hangover can be a powerful deterrent for future parties as long as you remember how you felt in this round.

 Stage 2: The Need for Instant Relief

 An ice-cold glass of water is one of your best bets for relief.
-If you need to, pop an Alka-Seltzer in there.
-It will help ease your queasy stomach.
-The water will rehydrate you, which is the primary concern right now.
+If you need to, pop an effervescent tablet such as Alka-Seltzer in there.
+It can help ease your queasy stomach while the water rehydrates you, which is the primary concern right now.

-In addition to water, herbal teas will lift your mood, fruit juices will help restore much-needed vitamins, and the carbonation of sparkling water can ease your stomach.
-Try to avoid coffee as caffeine will dehydrate you further.
-If your hangover is mild, a quick cup can perk you up.
+In addition to water, herbal teas will lift your mood without caffeine, fruit juices will help restore much-needed vitamins, and the carbonation of sparkling water can ease your stomach.
+Try to avoid coffee because caffeine will dehydrate you further.
+If your hangover is mild, however, a quick cup may perk you up.

 Stage 3: Tired, Cranky, and Delusional

 Everyone's hangover is different at this stage and some people handle it better than others.
 You might simply be exhausted and slightly light-headed.
-Then again, you might not be able to tolerate another human being at this time.
+Then again, you might not be able to tolerate another human being!
 Or, you could be feeling vertigo and unable to even sit up in bed.

 Another trick is to take a shower.
-The effects of cool, running water can wash away a lot of your angst and give you a few moments to think and relax.
+The feeling of cool, running water can wash away a lot of angst and give you a few moments to think and relax.

 If you're irritable, the most important thing you can do is avoid conflict.
-Tell whoever you're living with that you'll talk to them after awhile, but now is just not a good time.
+Tell whoever you live with that you'll talk to them later, but now is just not a good time.
 This will help keep things calm and aid in your recovery.

 Stage 4: Can I Keep Food Down?

-When the nausea passes, ease into whole foods and choose wisely.
-Some hangover regulars swear by greasy burgers, fries, and milkshakes, but let's consider a healthier option.
+When nausea passes, ease into whole foods and choose wisely.
+Some hangover regulars swear by greasy burgers, fries, and milkshakes, but it may be best to consider healthier options.

-Ready for some food?
-Opt for quick fried eggs or potassium-rich bananas.
+When you're ready for some food, opt for quick fried eggs or potassium-rich bananas.
 Even a cup of bouillon or a sports drink will give you back the nutrients you need.
 Don't overdo the food, but take it one step at a time.

 Stage 5: Call the Day a Bust?

 There may be those mornings when you need to make a big decision.
 Do you shirk responsibility and call in sick?
 Hopefully, you thought ahead and didn't party this hard the night before work.
-Yet, maybe you were supposed to meet a friend or, worse yet, your mother this morning.
+Yet, maybe you were supposed to meet a friend or your mother this morning.

 Your job is a tough call and that is a decision that shouldn't be taken lightly.
-If you can get yourself moving and at least fake productivity for eight hours, do it.
+If you can get yourself moving and at least fake productivity, do it.
 The last thing you want is your nightlife affecting your career.

 Stage 6: Give Up and Keep Drinking?

-When you've reached the point where your hangover is just too much to bare, this can be a tempting thought.
-It's especially true if you have a few shots left in that bottle of vodka, though it's not the best idea.
+When you've reached the point where your hangover is just too much to bear, having another drink can be a tempting thought.
+It's especially true if you have a few shots left in that bottle of vodka but this is not a great idea.

 If you decide to start drinking again, you're just prolonging the misery.
-It may bring you a bit of temporary relief but if you go too far again, you'll just be back in the same place tomorrow morning.
-Tough it out, lay on the sofa and do nothing, get another hour of sleep, whatever you do, try to avoid having another drink.
+It may bring some temporary relief but if you go too far, you'll just be back in the same place tomorrow morning.
+Tough it out, lay on the sofa and do nothing, and get another hour of sleep.
+Whatever you do, try to avoid another drink.

-Instead, opt for a Bloody Mary (better yet, skip the booze).
+Instead, opt for a bloody Mary (better yet, skip the booze altogether).
 The tomato juice is filled with the vitamins that you need right now and the spices will help clear your senses.
 Some drinkers will even have one ready before they go out at night, but you can try that next time.